 It can be a bit confusing and intimidating the first time you attend any new gathering, so here is a quick overview of what to expect when you attend a SHAC meeting.

 The Meeting: Here’s a sample agenda to give you an idea of the flow of the meetings and topics discussed.
-The public comment period is at the the beginning of the meeting and is limited to five speakers, (first come first served so arrive early.)
-Each person is limited to two minutes.
+The public comment period is at the the beginning of the meeting and is limited so definitely bring hand outs in case due to time constraints, you only have the opportunity to provide written comments.

 Do I HAVE to DO Anything?!
 As a SHAC meeting guest, you are under no obligation to speak at any time – You can truly just act as a “fly on the wall” while taking in the information discussed.